jperon/lyluatex/lyluatex.md

 ## Font Handling

-\lyOption{pass-fonts}{true}
+\lyOption{pass-fonts}{false}
-User the text document's fonts in the LilyPond score.
+Use the text document's fonts in the LilyPond score.

 \lyOption{current-font-as-main}{true}
-Use the font family *currently* used for typesetting as LilyPond's main font.
+Use the font family *currently* used for typesetting as LilyPond's main font if \option{pass-fonts=false}.

 The choice of fonts is arguably the most obvious factor in the appearance of any document, be it text or music.
 In text documents with interspersed scores the